Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Whispers of humanity awaken with morning's first light,
 Shadows loom at dusk, where dreams ignite.
 In the city's pulse, where neon glows bright,
-Echoes intertwine, merging into the night.
+Echoes entwine, blending with the night.

 **Verse 2:**
 Beneath the silver moon, our voices soar,
-Through silent whispers, forever yearning for more.
+Through silent whispers, always yearning for more.
 In the darkest hours, hope begins to gleam,
 Echoes of humanity, igniting every dream.